blurrycontour/zuul-gerrit/doc/source/user/config.rst

         branch specifier is used.
 If no branch specifier appears, the job applies to all branches.

+      * In the case of a job variant defined within a :ref:`project-template`, no implied branch specifier is used.

       * In the case of an :term:`untrusted-project`, no implied branch specifier is applied to the reference definition of a job.
         That is to say, that if the first appearance of the job